 Experience the unique arctic adventure just over 1100 km from the North Pole, in the real wilderness of the Svalbard archipelago.
 Find out the best things to do in Svalbard and have a lifetime experience in the High Arctic – a home of 3,000 polar bears.

 A place where the sun never sets and there are more polar bears than people.

 Svalbard is a Norwegian archipelago, located in the Arctic ocean, midway between continental Norway and the North Pole.
-It’s a home to 2,000 people and around 3,000 polar bears and a paradise for the exciting adventures, outdoor activities and sports.
+It’s home to 2,000 people and around 3,000 polar bears and a paradise for the exciting adventures, outdoor activities, and sports.

 View this post on Instagram

 You can’t always get what want, but you can still be happy from what you get ✨ ~ We didn’t see the polar bear during our trip to the East Coast of Svalbard, but the encounter with those wild Arctic reindeers was a special one!
 Have you ever seen a wild reindeer before? ~ The vast field behind the reindeer is a frozen sea, that we drove on ? . . . #worlderingaround #spitsbergen #svalbardpictures #outdoorlovers #lovewilderness #mittnorge #wildernesslife #svalbard #arcticcircle #mittfriluftsliv #arcticadventures #adventurelover #glaciers #svalbardlife #mittnordnorge #norway2day #dreamchasernorway #winterwonder #landscapesofnorway #longyearbyen #thegreatoutdoor #snowmobiling #visitnorway #mittsvalbard #visitsvalbard #norgebilder #natgeotravelphoto #animalphoto #wildlifeonearth #adventurephotographer